CrossDark/FlowerBook/README.md

 花卉主题模板

-## Template adaptation checklist 模板调整清单

-- [ ] remove/replace the example test case
-- [ ] (add your actual code, docs and tests)
-- [ ] remove this section from the README

 ## Getting Started 入门

 These instructions will get you a copy of the project up and running on the typst web app.
 Perhaps a short code example on importing the package and a very simple teaser usage.